-The Family Court provides New Zealanders with help with family problems.
-The court deals with a wide range of "family' relationships, from children who have not yet been born through to older people who are in need of care and protection.
+The Family Court deals with a wide range of relationships, from children who have not yet been born through to older people who are in need of care and protection.

-The Family Court hears cases concerning adoption, child abduction, separation, relationship property, wills, domestic violence, mental health, surrogacy and child support, Wherever possible, the court aims to help people resolve their own problems by way of counselling, conciliation and mediation.
+The Family Court hears cases on a broad range of topics.
+This includes, but is not limited to, care and protection of children, adoption and surrogacy, separation, relationship property, wills, family and sexual violence, child abduction, mental health, and child support.
+Wherever possible, the court aims to help people resolve their own problems by way of counselling, conciliation and mediation.

-No filming or recording of any hearing may be made by members of the public, the media, lawyers or litigants (parties) without the express permission of the presiding judge.
-Guidance explaining rules around taking notes and the prohibition on covert recordings of court hearings is found in:
+No filming or recording of any hearing may be made by members of the public, the media, lawyers, or litigants (parties) without the express permission of the presiding judge.

-For more information on in-court media coverage see:
+For more information on in-court media coverage, see the page: